-To ensure you are submitting a complete report, please use the following checklist.
+To ensure you are submitting a complete Program Review Self-Study Report template, please use the following checklist.

-Cover sheet is complete and signed appropriately.

-Table of contents is clear and adequate.

-Executive Summary includes major findings from each section of the report.

-Content of report covers the five major areas of the self-study.

-All five major areas of the self-study are complete.

-Conclusion discusses the path the program has taken since the last program review and provides a path forward for excellence.
+- Cover sheet is complete and signed appropriately. - Executive Summary includes major findings from each section of the report. - Content of report covers the five major areas (A - F) of the self-study. - All five major areas (A - F) of the self-study are complete. - Conclusion discusses the path the program has taken since the last program review and provides a path forward for excellence.

-Appendix A includes the THECB Mandatory Data.
-Some mandatory data may be combined (A vita, for example, could be used for faculty qualifications and publications; an IR data report may have several data points and can be used in multiple sections.)

-All appendix items are clearly marked or labeled.
+- Appendix A includes the THECB Mandatory Data.
+Some mandatory data may be combined (A vita, for example, could be used for faculty qualifications and publications; an IR data report may have several data points and can be used in multiple sections.) - All appendix items are clearly marked or labeled.